dillagr/dillagr.github.io/why-compatible-miner/index.md

 However, considering the shortage..
 Here's the long answer.

-The SenseCap M1 and the MNTD versions of the miners are using the Raspberry Pi CM4 system-on-chip hardware.
+The SenseCap M1 and the MNTD versions of the miners are using the Raspberry Pi CM4 single-board-computer.
 The current availability of this hardware is projected to be second quarter of 2022 (retail).
 Maybe a quarter early for original equipment manufacturers.
 This makes target availability for their hardware late first quarter of 2022.

 Linxdot has since transitioned to Rockchip RK-3566 from RPI CM4.
 Bobcat has been producing their miners off of RK-3566 from the get go.
 These chips are still available in retail, and that makes it generally available to original equipment manufacturer's as well.
 It is just a matter of how fast they can churn out units from their factories.